-Bana grass is a particular variety of Pennisetum.
+Bana grass is a specific hybrid of Pennisetum.
 Its amazing growth power makes it suitable for many purposes, from tall grass hedge to fuel and fodder.

 Basic Bana grass facts

 Height – 3 to 13 feet (1 to 4 m)